dylangarrett/javascript30/README.md

 + Spreading data into arrays
 + Learned the every() and some() functions
 + Removing items from an array with splice()

+**08 - HTML Canvas**
+*Key learnings*

++ Mousedown, mouseup, mouseout event listeners.
++ HTML Canvas
++ CTX attributes and functions

+**09 - Dev Tools Domination**
+*Key learnings*

++ More uses of the dev tools which I was not aware of.

+**10 - Hold & Shift Checkboxes**
+*Key learnings*

++ More usage of ternary operators
++ Flipping boolean values: value = !value

+**11 - Custom Video Player**
+*Key learnings*

++ Video attributes
++ Using several event listeners in tandem.
++ Passing data-values from HTML into JS Functions.

+**12 - Key Sequence Detection**
+*Key learnings*

++ Using join to convert an array to a string.
++ Complex splicing to ensure an array never exceeds a certain length.

+**13 - Slide in on Scroll**
+*Key learnings*

++ Using image attributes and window attributes to establish the position on the page.
++ Adding and removing classes to animate.